-OpenStax, CC BY 4.0 <https://creativecommons.org/licenses/by/4.0>, via Wikimedia Commons
+OpenStax, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via Wikimedia Commons

-This image displays a composite of the various phases of DNA molecules beginning with a chromosome in the left upper corner and extending through the chromatin or storage phase, then the histone and nucleosome phase, next the transcription phase, and finally the two parallel uncoiled and unzipped DNA strands, showing DNA in its most accessible state.
-Which of these phases the DNA is in is almost entirely controlled by epigenetics, particularly histone modification by acetylation and methylation.
+This image displays a composite of the various phases of DNA molecules as a continuum beginning with a chromosome in the left upper corner and extending through the chromatin or storage phase, then the histone and nucleosome phase, next the transcription phase, and finally the two parallel uncoiled and unzipped DNA strands, showing DNA in its most accessible state.
+Epigenetics controls which of these phases the DNA is in.